AMVI Cuff Materials — Sterling Silver, Black Rhodium, Green Sapphire, Satin Finish — Atelier CPII

 Sterling silver is the structural foundation of the AMVI Cuff.
 At 92.5% pure silver, it is the most workable precious metal at this weight class — responsive to the precise forming required to achieve the cuff's convex band profile and grille architecture without compromise.

 The choice of silver over gold is a material logic decision.
-Silver takes a matte PVD surface more uniformly than gold.
+Silver takes a satin finish and black rhodium more uniformly than gold.
 Its cooler tone reads closer to machined steel.
 The object is designed to look like it came from an industrial process, not a jeweller's bench.

 Chosen because it machines correctly.
 Not because it sparkles.